Pranav4399/CODIIS/README.md

 # Pranav CODIIS TASK

+Install the necessary packages by running `npm i` at the root level.

 The backend is written at the root level inside index.js.
 It can be run using executing the command `nodemon` at the root level itself.

 The DB used for the process is mongoDB and it's configuration are written inside mongo.js at root level.